b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 According to [this stack overflow's survey](https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages)
-Julia got one of the best loved-dreaded ratio among the examined programming languages.
+Julia got one of the best loved/dreaded ratio among the examined programming languages.

 This is also true for me.
-I like writing programs with Julia (hopefully so will you).
+I like writing programs in Julia (hopefully so will you).

 ## Not mainstream {#sec:jl_not_mainstream}